 - Set the Story Page Number

 REST API is best used for users who are requesting a small amount of data in real time.
-Connect REST API allows customers and partners to integrate with SAP Analytics Cloud using representational state transfer (REST) web services.
-For accessing this API endpoint from third party application, such as a web browser or a mobile app, OAuth authentication is required.
+Connect REST API allows customers and partners to access system data in SAP Analytics Cloud using representational state transfer (REST) web services.
+For accessing this API endpoint from a third-party application, such as a web browser or a mobile app, OAuth authentication is required.

 Navigation links from individual story tiles can now be created directly in the digital boardroom builder.